This post contains affiliate links. Please see full disclosure for more details.

 The frequency that nasal salt water washes are used makes a huge difference

-Nasal salt washes often bring major improvements to the quality of life for allergy sufferers.
-Many children in my practice suffer from recurrent ear infections because of excess nasal mucus caused by the common cold.
+Many children in my practice suffer from recurrent ear infections because of excess nasal mucus caused by the common cold. and allergies.
 Salt water nasal washes is a major way I recommend parents use if they want to reduce the number of ear infections.
 Hopefully, these tips will allow you to gain the most benefit possible from your washes.

 Regardless of the time of year, there are allergies and viral illnesses that lead to nasal swelling and excess mucus production.
 Discover your favorite nasal salt water wash and stock up today.
 The sooner you use them, the better your results.